-The story of two sisters who must journey to a magical world to save their home in this stunning middle-grade novel, which won the 2019 Andre Norton Nebula Award—now in paperback
+Fran Wilde’s Riverland is the story of two sisters who must journey to a magical world to save their home in this stunning middle-grade novel—winner of the Andre Norton Nebula Award.

 "A narrative that challenges the stereotypical stories of domestic violence, Riverland is painful and heartwarming all at once . . .
 A must-read."

 "The important topic of physical and emotional abuse in families is sensitively portrayed."Kirkus Reviews

 "Wilde approaches the difficult subjects of domestic violence and emotional abuse with the care and respectful treatment that they deserve, using the fantastic to symbolize and illuminate the complex emotions her characters experience.
 About courage and truth overcoming denial and fear, Riverland is an important book."

 "Wilde (Updraft) skillfully blurs the lines of fantasy and reality in a haunting middle grade story of sisters connected through trauma and a shared mythology . . .
 Beneath the surface of Wilde’s fantastical metaphors lies the far more chilling and profound portrayal of domestic abuse and the lengths to which people can go to deny the most painful of truths."Publishers Weekly

 "Eleanor is a very believable heroine, with faults typical of any middle schooler.
 In the end she has to solve the problem herself and does so."School Library Connection